top of page

 Azure provides flexible role-based access control for Azure resources through which you can efficiently manage users access to azure resources, can allow the level of permission, and can identify their access to various resources.
 This access control is called as Azure role-based access control i.e., Azure RBAC.

-Some scenarios for Azure Access Control (Azure RBAC)
+Scenarios for Azure Access Control (Azure RBAC)

 • Granting access to different Azure Resources with one or multiple roles.
 Example: Allow a user to manage Azure App as well as Azure SQL Service.
-We can give contributor, Reader, owner, Manage role, Monitor reader/contributor, website contributor etc.
+We can give contributor, Reader, owner, Manage role, Monitor reader/contributor, website contributor, etc.

 • Granting access to an application to access to resources as well.